2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 2020 American Innovation Dollar

-The obverse presents a dramatic profile representation of the Statue of Liberty.
-This close-up view extends to the rim, creating a bold modern interpretation of Liberty Enlightening the World.
+The obverse presents a dramatic close-up profile of the Statue of Liberty extending to the rim — a bold modern design created to convey the spirit of discovery and innovation.

 The Reverse Of The 2020 American Innovation Dollar

-Connecticut’s reverse depicts the Gerber Variable Scale increasing a geometric shape by 200 percent.
-The enlarged form resembles the state’s outline.
-Inscriptions read “UNITED STATES OF AMERICA,” “GERBER VARIABLE SCALE,” and “CONNECTICUT”.
+Connecticut’s reverse depicts the Gerber Variable Scale increasing a geometric shape by 200 percent, with the enlarged shape echoing the outline of the state itself.
+Inscriptions read “UNITED STATES OF AMERICA,” “GERBER VARIABLE SCALE,” and “CONNECTICUT.”

 Massachusetts showcases the dial of an early rotary telephone, honoring Alexander Graham Bell’s invention.
-The reverse carries “MASSACHUSETTS,” “TELE-PHONE,” and “UNITED STATES OF AMERICA”.
+The designer was Emily Damstra and the sculptor-engraver was Eric David Custer.
+Inscriptions include “MASSACHUSETTS,” “TELE-PHONE,” and “UNITED STATES OF AMERICA.”

-Chief Engraver Joseph Menna designed and sculpted Maryland’s tribute to the Hubble Space Telescope.
+Chief Engraver Joseph Menna personally designed and sculpted Maryland’s tribute to the Hubble Space Telescope.
 The telescope appears orbiting Earth within a field of stars.
-Surrounding text includes “UNITED STATES OF AMERICA,” “THE HUBBLE SPACE TELESCOPE,” and “MARYLAND”.
+Surrounding text reads “UNITED STATES OF AMERICA,” “THE HUBBLE SPACE TELESCOPE,” and “MARYLAND.”

-South Carolina honors educator Septima Poinsette Clark.
-Clark marches with three students carrying books and an American flag, symbolizing education’s role in civil rights.
-Inscriptions state “UNITED STATES OF AMERICA,” “SEPTIMA CLARK,” and “SOUTH CAROLINA”.
+South Carolina’s design — created by designer Justin Kunz and sculptor-engraver Phebe Hemphill — honors educator Septima Poinsette Clark.
+Clark marches with three students carrying books and an American flag.
+Inscriptions state “UNITED STATES OF AMERICA,” “SEPTIMA CLARK,” and “SOUTH CAROLINA.”

 Other Features Of The 2020 American Innovation Dollar

-The edge carries incused inscriptions rather than traditional reeding.
-These include the year “2020,” the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), and the motto “E PLURIBUS UNUM”.
-This lettered edge serves both decorative and authentication purposes.
+The edge carries incused lettering rather than traditional reeding.
+This lettering includes the year “2020,” the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), and the motto “E PLURIBUS UNUM.”
+This edge lettering is also where Position A and Position B designations originate — more on that in each coin’s section below.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)